 You can set Operator to have a two-minute delay before triggering inside office hours.

 Here's how the delay during office hours works:

 - When turned on, Operator will only trigger if a teammate hasn't replied in two minutes.

 - When turned off, Operator will trigger immediately.

 - When outside of office hours, Operator will always trigger immediately with either setting.

 Pro tip: If your team has a reply time of under two minutes, you should turn the delay on so they can reply first.

-You can also turn task bots on or off in your Operator settings:
+You can also set live or pause some Task Bots in your Operator settings:

 You can turn these skills on/off: